We want to trust our medical providers. We all respect doctors. We place our lives and health in their hands, often without hesitation or thought.

 Determining a Doctor‘s QHP Status

 By meeting a few nominal requirements, the doctor will enjoy all of the protections of the Medical Malpractice Act as a QHP.
-The protections for QHP providers does not apply to those that are not.
+The protections for QHP providers do not apply to those that are not.
 This gets us to the essence of the question first asked above.

 Deadlines for Filing with Medical Review Panel